syedfasihuddin/COMP8240-Project/README.md

-# Context and sentiment based text classification using FastText
+# Multi-Label (Context and sentiment based) text classification using FastText
-Group project for ITEC876 Applications of data science
+Group project for COMP8240 Applications of data science

 ## Getting Started